Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 On the other hand, they do look frightening.
 Enough so that they can be a nightmare – both in your waking and sleeping moments.

-Hopefully, now that you have come to know that house centipedes are more useful than they are thought to be harmful, you’ll welcome them into your home.
+Hopefully, now that you have come to know that centipedes are more useful than they are thought to be harmful, you’ll welcome them into your home.

 But if you can’t stand the thought of sharing your home with a 30-legged freaky looking insect, do the right thing and take preventative measures instead of killing them.